 As modern, western society becomes increasingly materialistic and consumer based, humans have lost our sense of connection with ourselves, the people around us and our environment all for the want of more.
 The purpose of conscious living is to live a rich and fulfilled life with less.
-Conscious living is about being mindful, to rid your life of excess and live according to your core needs and values.
+Conscious living is about being mindful and living according to your core needs and values.

 The philosophy of conscious living is based on the core practices of mindfulness, minimalism, and living your truth.
 Let’s take a dive into those practices.